-In his -page dissent against the majority opinion, Justice Stevens argued that the Court’s ruling “threatens to undermine the integrity of elected institutions across the Nation,” warning that a “democracy cannot function effectively when its constituent members believe laws are being bought and sold.”
+In his ninety-page dissent against the majority opinion, Justice Stevens argued that the Court’s ruling “threatens to undermine the integrity of elected institutions across the Nation,” warning that a “democracy cannot function effectively when its constituent members believe laws are being bought and sold.”

-The Citizens United ruling amounted to dramatically increased campaign spending during the 2012 U.S. residential elections.
+The Citizens United ruling amounted to dramatically increased campaign spending during the 2012 U.S. presidential elections.
 Independent groups, mostly in the form of super PACs which can raise unlimited money from individuals, corporations, and labor unions, spent at least $524 million on television advertisements and other efforts asking voters to elect or defeat candidates.
 As stated, the total spending for the 2012 presidential and congressional elections was estimated at an unprecedented $6 billion.

 Polling Places and Electronic Voting Machines